 Transcript

-In a period like the 1980s, you had a little bit different, you had high growth but you also had high inflation.
+In a period like the 1980s, what you had was a little bit different, you had high growth but you also had high inflation.
 Stocks and bonds did okay, but other things like commodities and certain currencies did fantastically well.
 You could have had a different portfolio, a different portfolio would have been optimal during that period of time.

 In a period of time like the '70s, it was radically different, stocks did very poorly in real terms with a couple of 50% declines, so you had a lost decade, more than a lost decade, and bonds did very poorly as well because interest rates went from 3% up to about 18%.
 In real terms, bonds did tragically bad and stocks did pretty bad at the same time.